A big tick of approval from IMF for Australia

 It regularly provides report cards on the health of the global economy and individual countries and has been keeping a close eye on the economic fallout of the Covid-19 pandemic.

-In its latest report there are some pretty dire forecasts for the global economy BUT some great news in its outlook for Australia.
-In fact, the IMF reckons we’ll be one of the best performing economies in the world through this coronavirus recession.
+In its June 2020 report there were some pretty dire forecasts for the global economy, but some great news in its outlook for Australia.
+In fact, the IMF reckoned we’ll be one of the best performing economies in the world through this coronavirus recession.

-The pandemic will lead to a worse-than-expected 4.9 per cent contraction in global economic activity in 2020… 1.9 per cent worse than its previous. forecast.
+The pandemic led to a worse-than-expected 4.9 percent contraction in global economic activity in 2020, which is 1.9 per cent worse than IMF’s previous forecast.

-But Australia will experience a milder-than-anticipated economic contraction of 4.5 per cent this year which is much better than its April prediction of a 6.7 per cent fall.
+But Australia experienced a milder-than-anticipated economic contraction of 4.5 percent in 2020, which is much better than its April prediction of a 6.7 percent fall.